doctorfree/fzf-scripts/README.md

 ## [fv](fv)

-Lists or searches for files and opens them with a command, defaults to `vim`.
-Kind of a shortcut for `vim $(ag 'foo' | fzf)`, lists files if no search string is given.
+Lists or searches for files and opens them with a command, defaults to `vi`.
+Kind of a shortcut for `vi $(ag 'foo' | fzf)`, lists files if no search string is given.

 ## [fzgit](fzgit)